moselle123/iopear/ProjectLog.md

 - Improved i2c manager to use i2c bus more safely and efficiently.
 - Had a meeting with academic support team about interim report.
 - Began reviewing code so far to refactor for better use of Flask.

+## 4 - 10 November
+This week:
+- Refactored code for better modularity (didn't work needs revisiting)
+- Refined Interim Report

+## 11 - 24 November
+- Completed Interim Report
+- Continued to work on factory application pattern.
+- Connected CO2 Sensor.

+## 25 - 8 December
+- Slow progress focusing on learning more about flask and content from other modules.
+- Begin main work on frontend.